 Laatste sneeuwrapporten in de buurt van Mauna Kea:

-Lichte regen (totaal 5.0mm), vallende meestal op maandagmiddag.
-Warm (max 31°C op zondagmiddag, min 21°C op zondagavond).
+Lichte regen (totaal 8.0mm), vallende meestal op zaterdagavond.
+Warm (max 29°C op zondagochtend, min 21°C op zaterdagavond).
 Wind zal licht zijn over het algemeen.

 Weersamenvatting voor volgende 4-6 dagen:

-Lichte regen (totaal 2.0mm), vallende meestal op woensdagmiddag.
-Warm (max 30°C op vrijdagmiddag, min 22°C op woensdagavond).
+Lichte regen (totaal 6.0mm), vallende meestal op vrijdagmiddag.
+Warm (max 29°C op vrijdagochtend, min 22°C op dinsdagavond).
 Wind zal licht zijn over het algemeen.

 De bovenstaande tabel toont de weersverwachting voor Mauna Kea op een specifieke hoogte van 2 m.
 Onze uiterst precieze weermodellen berekenen sneeuwverwachtingen voor de top, midden en dalstations van Mauna Kea.
 Voor weersverwachtingen op andere hoogtes, gebruik de tabbladen boven de tabel.
 Voor meer weer overzicht, zie de weerkaart van United States.